ermakovich/ermakovich/src/posts/typescript-top-level-await/index.md

 })()
 ```

 And it still works!
-But hey, it's 2023 outside.
-The language is called Type**Script** (or Java**Script**), so there should definitely be some more elegant way to do this.
+But hey, it's 2023 outside, and there should definitely be some more elegant way to do this.
 So, let's try.

 If we take a naive approach and run it as is, without wrapping into async function, we get an error: